 Most of all, getting an otoplasty will allow patients to be themselves without fear.
 There will be no more hiding behind hats or long haircuts; instead, patients can rock the pixie cut or ponytail they’ve always dreamed of without hiding in the background thanks to their boosted self-esteem.

 If you have a cosmetic concern related to your ears, we invite you to get in touch with CCFPS to learn more about otoplasty and other treatment options.
-Schedule a consultation online or by calling our office in the Washington, DC area at (301) 200-4153.
+Schedule a consultation online or by calling our office at (301) 652-8191.